kerrishotts/cordova-plugin-donky-push/README.md

     );

 ## Deep Link support on iOS
-On iOS, handling of deep links varies depending on the scheme used.
-For custom schemes that the app is registered to handle, deep links in interactive notificaitons will be opened automatically.

-HTTP-based links (http or https scheme) that your app is registered to handle will not be opened automatically as by default iOS will launch Safari for these.
-For these, and for links that use a scheme registered to a different app, you must implement the didReceiveLinkFromInteractiveNotification method on your appdelegate which will be invoked when an appropriate link is detected.
+By default, deep links will open automatically.
+However, you can override the functionality by supplying an implementation of the method didReceiveLinkFromInteractiveNotification in your AppDelegate.
 From here, you can choose to load the required view or invoke any other custom logic within your application as required.

 Example AppDelegate:
 ````